-Throughout New England and across the nation, state and local officials, health departments, and water utilities including Aquarion Water Company - have focused their attention on a group of man-made chemicals called per- and polyfluoroalkyl substances (PFAS) that have been detected in drinking water.
+Throughout New England and across the nation, state and local officials, health departments, and water utilities - including Aquarion Water Company - have focused their attention on a group of man-made chemicals called per- and polyfluoroalkyl substances (PFAS) that have been detected in drinking water.
 PFAS are widely used in consumer products (e.g. nonstick cookware, stain-resistant carpets) and have numerous industrial applications (e.g. firefighting foam).
-They are pervasive and persistent once released into the environment.
+They are pervasive and persistent once released into the environment

 The U.S. Environmental Protection Agency (EPA) has not established a maximum level of these chemicals that they will allow to be present in drinking water; however, EPA currently recommends that concentrations of two of the chemicals, PFOA and PFOS, should not exceed 70 parts per trillion (ppt) individually or combined.
-The Connecticut Department of Public Health (DPH) has taken a more conservative approach: it agrees that 70 ppt is an appropriate target concentration, but has included three additional PFAS (PFHxS, PFHpA and PFNA).
-(The limits may be subject to change in the future.)
+The Connecticut Department of Public Health (DPH) has taken a more conservative approach: it agrees that 70 ppt is an appropriate target concentration, but has included three additional PFAS (PFHxS.
+PFHpA and PFNA).

 Recognizing the growing concern about PFAS, Aquarion voluntarily began a testing program in 2019 for our 72 public water systems in Connecticut.
-Below, you will find a chart showing test results for the Hickory Hills System, Brookfield, where none were detected.
+Below, you will find a chart showing test results for the Pleasure Valley System,